ToastedVegetable/campus-waste-sorting-assistant/README.md

 # Campus Waste Sorting Assistant

-Campus Waste Sorting Assistant is a working waste-classification program built for live presentation use.
+Campus Waste Sorting Assistant is a working waste-classification program built for live presentation use for Northwestern DTD 208 team Six of Crows.
 Point your laptop webcam at an object, hold it steady for a moment, and it tells you which of three waste bins it belongs in:

 - **Recycling** — bottles, cans, cups, glass
 - **Compost** — food scraps and compostable paper